Tgaffaney/AirShare/README.md

 - This app is also pretty buggy
 - This app only transmits Images
-- There is an Android version [Here](https://github.com/benmohan77/BluetoothFileTransfer-Android) made by my friend Ben
-- The images transmit slowly :)
+- The images transmit slowly :\